-This month marks the sixth anniversary of the launch of SAP S/4HANA, and around 11% of SAP customers have upgraded to S/4HANA.
-It represents a 7- or 8-figure investment for many customers, and since SAP extended support for their previous version, SAP Business Suite 7, until 2030, many customers have delayed deployment.
+SAP Rise presented itself as a way to shift towards an intelligent enterprise just as this month marked the sixth anniversary of the launch of SAP S/4HANA.
+Around 11% of SAP customers have upgraded to S/4HANA which represents a 7- or 8-figure investment for many customers.
+Since SAP extended support for their previous version, SAP Business Suite 7, until 2030, many customers have delayed deployment.

 The delay is a problem for customers and SAP because SAP has not been backporting innovation back into the Business Suite for the last four years.
 The longer it takes to upgrade, the harder it becomes for customers, and the bigger the chance they invest in alternate solutions.

 This blog contains preliminary information, and I will update it as information becomes available.

 Update - February 25th, 2021: I’ve now updated this blog to include information gleaned from the market over the last 30 days.